Youth volunteering?

 More opportunities

-- Family Volunteering - there are sometimes opportunities on GoVolHerts.
-Local community initiatives are often family-friendly, for example offer to help with a local event, tree-planting or litter-picking.
+Family Volunteering - as well as occasional opportunities on GoVolHerts, look for local family-friendly initiatives in your community (for example offer to help with a local event, tree-planting or litter-picking)

 - Opportunities for young people | British Red Cross (age 15+)